The occult truth behind weddings

 Even after the wedding, newlyweds must be careful.
 The bridegroom carries his wife over the threshold, which the Romans believed was swarming with mischievous spirits; his act of chivalry foils lurkers in the doorframe.

-Of all wedding rituals, my personal favorite — and one of the most historically rich — is “jumping the broom.”
+Of all wedding rituals, my personal favourite — and one of the most historically rich — is “jumping the broom.”
 Today, the African American expression “jumping the broom” means getting hitched, and some couples continue this customary rite as a reflection of joy and tradition.
 The practice is rooted in an old African custom in which newlyweds literally jump over a broom to prove that one of them is not an evil double.
 In folklore found in Western and Central Africa, as well as in the European Middle Ages, evil witches or wicked spirits are considered obsessive-compulsive in nature.
 A malevolent spirit would have to stop to count all the broom’s bristles, thus exposing a sinister entity disguised as the bride or groom.
 This lore extends to vampires — if you’re chased by one of the undead, you can throw a handful of pebbles or a knotted string on the ground; the wicked creature must stop to count the projectiles or undo the knots.

 Steve Mummery is a celebrant based in Perth who can travel to officiate your wedding.